1959 • Brunswick Summer Playhouse

-Victoria Crandall, affectionately known as Vicki, opened her summer playhouse in the Pickard Theater on the Bowdoin College campus in 1959 with a production of The Song of Norway.
+Victoria Crandall, affectionately known as Vicki, opened her summer playhouse in the Pickard Theater on the Bowdoin College campus with a production of The Song of Norway.
 It was an adventurous undertaking: Vicki was a woman working in a field dominated by men and she was producing nine shows – one per week – all with full sets, costumes and chorus.
 The following year she reduced the number of productions to seven, running two shows for two weeks at a time.
 Vicki’s audiences were building rapidly.

 By the late ’60s, summer playhouses saturated Maine.
-In fact, theaters sprouted across the entire New England are, making up what the The New York Times called the “Straw Hat Circuit.” eMany of these playhouses featured TV and film stars in romantic comedies, but few were exclusively musical theatre houses.
+In fact, theaters sprouted across the entire New England, making up what the The New York Times called the “Straw Hat Circuit.”
+Many of these playhouses featured TV and film stars in romantic comedies, but few were exclusively musical theatre houses.

 Changing the theatre to a non-profit organization focused its commitment to develop and expand an intern program that would educate and train young artists in theatre crafts.
 By the mid-’70s, the theatre had reduced the number of productions to five, running four of these shows for two weeks and one musical for three weeks.

 Beginning in the fall of ’98, an $11 million renovation project of Pickard Theater was undertaken and completed just in time for our 2000 summer season.
 While retaining its historic elements, the theater was thoroughly modernized from within.
 Air-conditioning was installed along with new seating and other amenities to make the theatergoing experience even more pleasurable.

 Faced with an escalating housing crisis, MSMT was given an opportunity to move to the Gorham Campus of the University of Southern Maine.
 Instead, the Board of Trustees made a strong commitment to the community of Brunswick and purchased the Maine Line Bus Garage at 22 Elm Street, renovating the space as the beautiful permanent home for MSMT.
 The building houses the administrative offices as well as technical and rehearsal space.

-Maine State Music Theatre announced the public phase of their three-year Capital Campaign at the opening night of Young Frankenstein, the fourth and final show of their 2015 season.
-The purpose of the two million dollar campaign is multi-faceted: Fulfilling commitments to our partner and lessor, Bowdoin College, MSMT will pay for replacement of carpeting and seats, as well as upgrades to the hearing system in Pickard Theater; providing housing for theatre professionals; and attending to the repair and maintenance of current properties used for housing, administrative offices, technical shops, and studios.
-Stay tuned as we celebrate our 58th season during the summer of 2016!
+Maine State Music Theatre announced a three-year $2 million Capital Campaign in 2015.
+The purpose of which was multi-faceted: fulfilling commitments to our partner and lessor, Bowdoin College, MSMT paid for replacement of carpeting and seats, as well as upgrades to the hearing system in Pickard Theater; providing housing for theatre professionals; and attending to the repair and maintenance of current properties used for housing, administrative offices, technical shops, and studios.